optmzer/LinuxServerConfigForAWS/README.md

 4. `ctrl + D` or type `$ exit` to exit superuser mode and return to grader.
 5. `python3 /var/www/thecatalog/thecatalog/catalog_db_setup.py` - Populates the DB with predifined entries.

-## Update Authorized JavaScript Origins.
+## Update Authorized JavaScript Origins
 1. With your OAuth provider update JavaScript origin entry to allow authorization and redirection to your new address.
 JavaScript origins: `http://www.lightsailthecatalogapp.com`
 Authorized Redirect: `http://www.lightsailthecatalogapp.com/thecatalog/`